anujparakh/prediction-manager/DEPLOYMENT.md

-# Deployment Guide - Stock Prediction Manager
+# Deployment Guide - Financier

-This guide will walk you through deploying your Stock Prediction Manager app to Cloudflare using OpenNext.
+This guide will walk you through deploying your Financier app to Cloudflare using OpenNext.

 ## Table of Contents
 - [Prerequisites](#prerequisites)